Pyruvic acid

 Pyruvic acid (CH_{3}COCOOH) is the simplest of the alpha-keto acids, with a carboxylic acid and a ketone functional group.
 Pyruvate, the conjugate base, CH_{3}COCOO^{−}, is an intermediate in several metabolic pathways throughout the cell.

-Pyruvic acid can be made from glucose through glycolysis, converted back to carbohydrates (such as glucose) via gluconeogenesis, or converted to fatty acids through a reaction with acetyl-CoA.
+Pyruvic acid can be made from glucose through glycolysis, converted back to carbohydrates (such as glucose) via gluconeogenesis, or converted to fatty acids through a reaction via acetyl-CoA.
 It can also be used to construct the amino acid alanine and can be converted into ethanol or lactic acid via fermentation.

 Pyruvic acid supplies energy to cells through the citric acid cycle (also known as the Krebs cycle) when oxygen is present (aerobic respiration), and alternatively ferments to produce lactate when oxygen is lacking.

-Chemistry
+History

 In 1834, Théophile-Jules Pelouze distilled tartaric acid and isolated glutaric acid and another unknown organic acid.
 Jöns Jacob Berzelius characterized this other acid the following year and named pyruvic acid because it was distilled using heat.
 The correct molecular structure was deduced by the 1870s.

-Pyruvic acid is a colorless liquid with a smell similar to that of acetic acid and is miscible with water.
-In the laboratory, pyruvic acid may be prepared by heating a mixture of tartaric acid and potassium hydrogen sulfate, by the oxidation of propylene glycol by a strong oxidizer (e.g., potassium permanganate or bleach), or by the hydrolysis of acetyl cyanide, formed by reaction of acetyl chloride with potassium cyanide: